 While you’re still in work mode, reflect back on the last 12 months.
 How many of your goals did you achieve?
 And more importantly, why or why not?
 After doing an honest assessment, set personal and professional goals that you want to achieve.

-Depending on your position, think about goals for others… people you manager, your department, or the company as a whole.
+Depending on your position, think about goals for others — people you manage, your department, or the company as a whole.
 When you return to work after the holidays, you’ll be ready to hit the ground running.

 4) Scan the conference circuit